Auburn sets PAT record; streak ends on next kick

 "We're a kicking school," one fan tweeted before retracting it later with, "I take this back."

 Auburn kicker Anders Carlson set the PAT record with 4:19 left in the third quarter.
-The school's streak had begun in 2013 -- and it ended with 11:54 left in the fourth quarter.
+The school's streak had begun in 2013 and ended with 11:54 left in the fourth quarter.

 🚨 NCAA RECORD 🚨— Auburn Football (@AuburnFootball) October 19, 2019